ndp/ndp.github.io/_posts/2012-01-16-getting-paid-by-locs.md

-As you can see, I had a 25K of code, which I abandoned quickly (thanks node).&nbsp;For projects with more people, it's more interesting:
+As you can see, I had a 25K of code, which I abandoned quickly (thanks node).
+For projects with more people, it's more interesting: